Call for entries for Indiana Statehood Day Essay Contest

 Sampling of last year’s entries, including the grand prize winner and three additional top five finalists.

 The contest is open to all students in Indiana schools, from kindergarten to third grade.
 The first-place winner will have their bookmark printed in color and distributed to libraries throughout the state, their school will receive a supply of the winning bookmarks and, starting on July 1, 2017, their school or local library will receive one year of the InfoExpress library delivery service.
 Four honorable mentions will receive the same perks as the grand prize winner, except for the year of InfoExpress service.
 Bookmarks will be judged on artistic quality, use of color and use of theme.
-The contest entry form is available here and the form must be postmarked or emailed by March 18, 2017.

 Additionally, the winning designs will be featured at Indiana’s booth at the Pavilion of the States during the National Book Festival in Washington, DC.
 The Indiana Center for the Book gives away thousands of bookmarks to festival participants each year.
 The festival is free and celebrates the joy of books and reading and features authors, illustrators and poets of all ages.